sunset1995/torch_efficient_distloss/README.md

 # torch_efficient_distloss

 Distortion loss is proposed by [mip-nerf-360](https://jonbarron.info/mipnerf360/), which encourages volume rendering weights to be compact and sparse and can alleviate *floater* and *background collapse* artifact.
-In our DVGOv2 report (coming soon), we show that the distortion loss is also helpful to point-based query, which speeds up our training and gives us better quantitative results.
+In our [DVGOv2 report](https://arxiv.org/abs/2206.05085), we show that the distortion loss is also helpful to point-based query, which speeds up our training and gives us better quantitative results.

 A pytorch pseudo-code for the distortion loss:
 ```python